breastfeeding womanBreastfeeding, chestfeeding, and feeding human milk provides significant benefits for children and parents.

 • Are you on WIC?
 If you don’t have BadgerCare or Medical Assistance, you may be able to get a pump from us.
 Call (608) 267-1111.

 • Do you have BadgerCare, Medical Assistance, or other insurance?
-You can get a breast pump from your health care provider.
+Your healthcare provider can help you get a breast pump.

 Local Resources, Classes, and Places to Pump